Tenderly/tenderly-snap/README.md

 <br/>

-The repo is made using [@metamask/template-snap-monorepo](https://github.com/MetaMask/template-snap-monorepo).
+The repo was made using the [@metamask/template-snap-monorepo](https://github.com/MetaMask/template-snap-monorepo) and inspired by the [open-source repo](https://github.com/halo3mic/tenderly-snap) by [Miha Lotric](https://twitter.com/mihalotric).